-3 A brief history of East Montpelier is discussed in Chapter 2, A Look at the Town.
+A brief history of East Montpelier is discussed in Chapter 2, A Look at the Town.

-- 5 From the earliest Native Americans to present-day residents, the town's inhabitants have - 6 changed the natural landscape.
-The results have become the historic and archaeological - 7 resources that contribute to the character and quality of the landscape we experience today.
-The - 8 historic settlement patterns of East Montpelier are still legible and contribute to the character of - 9 the landscape.
-These patterns include a clear distinction between villages and the rural - 10 countryside, which is dominated by farm and forest land.
-Buildings tend to be located close to - 11 the road and often in a tight complex of house and outbuildings, each oriented perpendicularly to - each other and to the road. - Villages, buildings, structures, cemeteries, and archaeological sites are important to - 14 understanding the town's history and prehistory.
-Maintaining the harmony of these features with - their surrounding landscapes is critical to the integrity of historic resources.
-The town's historic - sites have been preserved largely through individual efforts. - 17 The East Montpelier Historical Society, a non-profit organization, is involved in raising - awareness of the town's history.
-Activities include creating displays at the Town Offices, - 19 preserving historical records and artifacts, and holding regular meetings with presentations and - 20 discussions of town history.
-The Society meets monthly from February to November and shares - 21 its meetings with the Calais Historical Society. - 22 Beginning in 1976, efforts have been made to identify and - preserve historic resources.
-In that year, the East Montpelier - 24 Bicentennial Committee produced a map of the town's historic - 25 sites and East Montpelier: A Bicentennial Souvenir Booklet - about historic homesteads.
-These helped raise awareness of the - importance of historic buildings.
-Map 3 shows the town's - 28 historic sites. - 29 A very complete history of the town, authored by Ellen C. Hill - 30 and Marilyn S. Blackwell, Across the Onion: A History of East - 31 Montpelier, Vermont, 1781-1981, was published in 1983 by the - 32 Historical Society, and includes information about the town's - 33 historic houses and barns.
-Across the Onion was reprinted in - 34 2009 and the Society updated and reprinted in booklet form the - information from the Bicentennial Committees map.
+From the earliest Native Americans to present-day residents, the town's inhabitants have changed the natural landscape.
+The results have become the historic and archaeological resources that contribute to the character and quality of the landscape we experience today.
+The historic settlement patterns of East Montpelier are still visible and contribute to the character of the landscape.
+These patterns include a clear distinction between villages and the rural countryside which is dominated by farm and forest land.
+Buildings tend to be located close to the road and often in a tight complex of house and outbuildings, with buildings oriented perpendicularly to each other and to the road.

+Villages, buildings, structures, cemeteries, and archaeological sites are important to understanding the town's history and prehistory.
+Maintaining the harmony of these features with their surrounding landscapes is critical to the integrity of historic resources.
+The town's historic sites have been preserved largely through individual efforts.

+The East Montpelier Historical Society, a non-profit organization, is involved in raising awareness of the town's history.
+Activities include creating displays at the Town Offices, preserving historical records and artifacts, and holding regular meetings which feature presentations and discussions of town history.
+The Society meets monthly from February to November and shares its meetings with the Calais Historical

+Beginning in 1976, efforts have been made to identify and preserve historic resources.
+In that year, the East Montpelier Bicentennial Committee produced a map of the town's historic sites and East Montpelier: A Bicentennial Souvenir Booklet about historic homesteads.
+These helped raise awareness of the importance of historic buildings.
+Map 3 shows the town's historic sites.

+A complete history of the town, authored by Ellen C. Hill and Marilyn S. Blackwell, Across the Onion: A History of East Montpelier, Vermont, 1781-1981, was published in 1983 by the Historical Society and includes information about the town's historic houses and barns.
+Across the Onion was reprinted in 2009 and the Society updated and reprinted in booklet form the information from the Bicentennial Committee's map.

-1 Historic Structures
+Historic Structures

-- 2 As part of a statewide effort to inventory historic properties, the Vermont Division for Historic - 3 Preservation (VDHP) surveyed the town's historic buildings in 1978 and 1979.
-The VDHP - 4 documented approximately 110 structures and two historic villages in its Historic Sites and - 5 Structures Survey of East Montpelier.
-The East Montpelier Village and North Montpelier were - 6 identified as historic districts and Center Road was listed as a historic road.
-The structures listed - 7 in the survey are eligible for listing on the National Register of Historic Places.
-Historic - 8 structures and cemeteries are shown on the Historic Resources Map.
+As part of a statewide effort to inventory historic properties, the Vermont Division for Historic Preservation (VDHP) surveyed the town's historic buildings in 1978 and 1979.
+The VDHP documented approximately 110 structures and two historic villages in its Historic Sites and Structures Survey of East Montpelier.
+The East Montpelier Village and North Montpelier were identified as historic districts and Center Road was listed as a historic road.
+The structures listed in the survey are eligible for listing on the National Register of Historic Places.
+Historic structures and cemeteries are shown on Map 3.